Pretty-Good-Freedom-Tech/grapevine-modular-structure/README.md

 The Grapevine is divided into 4 categories of modules and three categories of APIs.
 - Raw Data Source (e.g., a nostr relay)
-- Interpretation Engine (maybe a DVM)
+- Interpretation Engine: this is where GrapeRank-formatted Ratings are created (maybe a DVM)
-- Calculation Engine (back end to the UX front end)
+- Calculation Engine: runs the GrapeRank Equation and serves as the back end to the user interface
 - the Grapevine front end

 ![](https://i.nostr.build/CZpJxmS3xUrmdYg1.png)